amranidev/ajaxis/README.md

 ## An example

-to understand better pleas try our example.
+To understand better pleas try our example.
 #####[AjaxisTest](https://github.com/amranidev/ajaxistest)#####

 ## Why Use Ajaxis?